3,000 Metric Tons (≈ 3,306 US Tons) of Italian Marble Sculptures - Japanstones.shop

 1. Rinse with clean water and wash gently using a neutral pH stone soap and a soft sponge.

-3. After full drying, apply a thin coat of a silicone-based breathable water repellent made for marble to reduce water uptake and staining.
+3. After full drying, apply a thin coat of a breathable, silicone-based water repellent made for marble to reduce water uptake and staining.

 Specifications